 There are two types of appeals – Administrative Appeals and Utilization Review Appeals.

 Administrative Appeal is a request for reconsideration of a claim that was denied based on the provisions of your group's contract.

-Utilization Review Appeal is a request for reconsideration of a procedure that was denied or disallowed based on dental necessity and in accordance with Delta Dental's policies regarding utilization review determination.
+Utilization Review Appeal is a request for reconsideration of a procedure that was denied or determined not billable to the patient based on dental necessity and in accordance with Delta Dental's policies regarding utilization review determinations.